An Activist’s Guide to Information Security

 - It is not necessary to know who is in which group and participated in which action – don’t brag about it and stop others if they do.
 You can’t accidentally reveal something you don’t know.

-- Do not keep unnecessary information (e.g. meeting minutes) and keep your house clean of incriminating material (also: do not make pictures on action, not even pixelated ones).
+- Do not keep unnecessary information (e.g. meeting minutes) and keep your house clean of incriminating material.
+Also, do not make pictures on actions, not even pixelated ones, they may incriminate people anyway (source).

 - Do not connect pseudonyms with their public information (e.g., if possible, do not store people’s activist email addresses with their name or group).

-- Don’t let paranoia paralyze you: try to keep a realistic assessment of the threat model and don’t suspect people to be snitches just because they don’t conform to subcultural stereotypes.
+- Don’t let paranoia paralyze you: try to keep a realistic assessment of the threat model and don’t suspect people to be snitches just because they don’t conform to subcultural norms.

-While few of our homes can successfully resist a police raid, measures can be taken to fend off fascist thugs or rouge state agents.
+While few of our homes can successfully resist a police raid, measures can be taken to fend off fascist thugs or rogue state agents.

 Obscurity: It can be useful to live at a place not registered as your official address, and without obvious subcultural symbols on the outside.
 Still, be prepared for sufficiently motivated forces of darkness to find and attack your home.